-The sanitary shall be extended the full length of the building to accommodate any future expansions.

-Minimum number of plumbing fixtures shall be as required by the International Building Code (IBC) and local building Plumbing Code, in addition to the International Building Code (IBC) and local building codes minimum requirements provide:
+Minimum number of plumbing fixtures shall be as required by the local building Plumbing Code.

 The battery charging area and the floor sweeper/scrubber area is to be equipped with an industrial sink with hot and cold water, a hot and cold water hose station.
 The floor drain in the battery charging area to be provided with a spill containment trench drain connected to an acid neutralization basin to accommodate fork truck traffic.
 The floor in the floor sweeper/scrubber area should be sloped to a floor drain with a removable sediment bucket screen in the drain.
+TBD, can be applied to TI Allowance.

 Additional Utilities